Girl with food allergies dies after eating Pret baguette

-The family of a schoolgirl with severe food allergies who died after eating a Pret baguette said their pain is “indescribable”.
+An inquest into the death of a schoolgirl with severe food allergies who died after eating a Pret baguette will get under way as her family said their pain was “indescribable”.

 Natasha Ednan-Laperouse died after falling ill on a British Airways flight to Nice two years ago.